ololx/sbc-bitpool-expander/README.md

 ## 🎚 Features

-- Increase the sbc bluetooth audio bit rate with in one click.
+- Increase the sbc bluetooth audio bit rate with in several click.

 ### To Do